Computer Crimes Defense

 CAN-SPAM Act

-The CAN-SPAM Act regulates commercial email, prohibiting common issues like deceptive subject lines and sending bulk messages without a working opt-out system.
+The CAN-SPAM Act regulates commercial email, prohibiting common practices such as deceptive subject lines and sending bulk messages without a working opt-out system.
 While many people think of CAN-SPAM as a civil or regulatory law, serious violations can sometimes lead to federal criminal charges.

 Defendants may be accused of operating mass email campaigns in violation of the law’s provisions.
 Our defenses often focus on proving that the messages didn’t meet the definition of “commercial” or that the consumer gave consent.
 Similarly, we often work to show that the government can’t prove the required intent.